vijayghadi/QuantInsti/README.md

 About Project

-Its Test Automation Project developed using Seleniun WebDriver, TestNG, Maven and POM structure
+Its a Test Automation Project developed using Seleniun WebDriver, TestNG, Maven and POM structure.

 How to run test cases?
 1) Open QuantInsti project